 As per Section 74 of the I.T.
 Act, short-term capital loss on debentures suffered during the year is allowed to be set-off against short-term capital gains of the said year.
 Balance loss, if any could be carried forward for eight years for claiming set-off against subsequent years' short-term as well as long term capital gains.
 Long-term capital loss on debentures suffered during the year is allowed to be set-off only against long-term capital gains.
+Balance loss, if any could be carried forward for eight years for claiming set-off against subsequent years' short-term as well as long term capital gains.
 Balance loss, if any could be carried forward for eight years for claiming set-off against subsequent year's long-term capital gains.